MicrosoftDocs/windows-dev-docs/hub/apps/get-started/intro-pack-dep-proc.md

 * If you need to use any of those features, then your app needs package identity.
 And therefore it *needs* to be a packaged app (packaged apps are the only kind that have package identity).
 A packaged app is packaged by using MSIX technology (see [What is MSIX?](/windows/msix/overview)).
   * For a new app, the packaging process is straightfoward (and at the end of this section there's info about how to do it).
   * For some existing apps, you can follow the same packaging process as for a new app.
 But because some existing apps aren't yet ready for all of their content to be present inside an MSIX package, there's an option for your app to be *packaged with external location*.
-That enables your app to have package identity; thereby being able to use Windows extensibility features that require package identity.
+That enables your app to have package identity; thereby being able to use those features that require it.
 For more info, see [Grant package identity by packaging with external location](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps).
 * Even if you *don't* need to use any of those features, then creating a packaged app is still a good idea.
 It gives your users the easiest way to install, uninstall, and update your app.
 For more info, see [Deployment/distribution/installation](#deploymentdistributioninstallation) in this topic.
 * But creating an unpackaged app is an option.